UncleBen420/Smart_Building_V2/README.md

 # for azure:

 you need to run the azure listener.
-It listen on all the data topics and cast them into the right format for iot hub you also need to setup mosquitto configuration to send the data to iot hub
+It listen on all the data topics and cast them into the right format for iot hub you also need to setup mosquitto configuration as a bridge to send the data to iot hub.

+copy the mosquitto.conf file in your own mosquitto.conf file And you also need to replace the fields with your own.

+You need to generate a sas token to access your device on the cloud.
+Use this command:

+az iot hub generate-sas-token -d YOUR_DEVICE_ID -n YOUR_IOT_HUB_NAME

+after this restart your broker mosquitto and the run the azure_listener

+node azure_lisener.js